-Social workers such as Lucia Coale, LICSW, and Eileen Keegan, LICSW, work with patients on stress reduction and enhancing quality of life during and after your transplant.
+Social workers such as Lucia Coale, LICSW, Eileen Keegan, LICSW, and Margaret Van Wyk, LICSW, work with patients on stress reduction and enhancing quality of life during and after your transplant.
 They are there for you every step of the way and can connect you with other resources, should you need them.

 Jessica Witchey, RD, LDN

 Proper nutrition is an important part of staying healthy before and after an organ transplant.
-As part of your care team, Mass General transplant dietitians such as Jessica Witchey, RD, LDN, provide nutritional guidance to you before and after surgery.
+As part of your care team, Mass General transplant dietitians such as Jessica Witchey, RD, LDN, and Lorraine Castalso, RD, LDN, provide nutritional guidance to you before and after surgery.
 Our dieticians work with you to develop a personalized diet plan, answer your nutrition questions, and help you deal with medication side effects such as appetite changes, weight loss or weight gain.

 Khalid Abdi and Ellen MacLaughlin

 Navigating health insurance policies and other paperwork related to organ transplantation can be overwhelming.
 Mass General transplant financial coordinators Khalid Abdi and Ellen MacLaughlin are available to answer questions about medical insurance coverage and transplant-related charges.